mmahjoub1123/Coursera/Predicting_car_accidents_severity_US_Report.md

-% Predicting car accidents severity in the US
+# Predicting car accidents severity in the US
-% Meriem Mahjoub
-% 21 september 2020

 # 1. Introduction
 ## 1.1 Background